-4.2.5 Inspection Stickers
+4.2.6 Inspection Stickers

-All inspection stickers issued following the completion of any part of the Safety and Technical Inspection must be placed on the vehicle in a location specified by the event organizers.
+Inspection stickers issued following the completion of any part of Technical Inspection will be placed on the upper nose of the vehicle as specified in 3.6.4 "inspection sticker location".
 Inspection stickers are issued contingent on the vehicle remaining in the required condition throughout the competition.
 Inspection stickers may be removed from vehicles that are not in compliance with the Rules.